CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ### MZMine Batch Steps

 In MZmine2, a sequence of steps must be performed.
-The prototype batch method (.XML format) can be downloaded and imported into MZmine2.
+The prototype batch method for Bruker Maxis HD qTof can be [downloaded](static/qtof_batch.xml) and imported into MZmine2.

 ![complete workflow view](img/mzmine/Workflow_mzmine.png)

-The steps required for data pre-processing with MZmine2 for GNPS are shown in the screen capture below (batch method) and described after.
+The steps required for data pre-processing with MZmine2 for GNPS are shown in the screen capture below.

 ![img](img/mzmine/batch_overview.png)